Bowero/riv/README.md

 # RIV: Reddit in V
 RIV is a wrapper for the Reddit API that allows you to easily gather information from the Reddit API.
-It is written completely in V, although Github marks it as Go as long as Linguist is not updated.
+It is written completely in V.

 ## Installation
 To install RIV, you can use [VPM](https://github.com/yue-best-practices/vpm).